Impulse (Star Trek: Enterprise): Production

 The story was by Jonathan Fernandez and Terry Matalas, and Fernandez also wrote the script.

 David Livingston directed a total of 62 episodes of Star Trek, including 15 episodes of Enterprise.
 "Impulse" was from a directing and visual standpoint, his favorite episode of the work he did on Enterprise.
 Everyone in all departments, especially director of photography Marvin Rush, understood that they were making a zombie movie, "so let's do a zombie movie."

 Livingston explained that when filming, he tended to shoot fast and that, relative to page count, he would inevitably come up short and have to shoot additional footage with the second unit to make the episode long enough.
 In this case, Livingston sketched out a sequence shot-by-shot for the end of the episode, which the producers accepted.
 This became T'Pol's nightmare, and he believed it integrated well into the episode and did not feel like it was added on.
 Livingston was very pleased with how the final episode turned out and said he wouldn't change anything.
 Blalock said she loved the episode.

 Reception

 "Impulse" was first aired in the United States on UPN on October 8, 2003.
 It received a 2.8/4 percent share among adults.
 This means that it was seen by 2.8 percent of all households, and 4 percent of all of those watching television at the time of the broadcast.
-Enterprise was the sixth most watched program in the timeslot, behind Smallville on The WB.
+Enterprise was the sixth most watched program in the time-slot, behind Smallville on The WB.
 It was estimated that "Impulse" was watched by 4.17 million viewers, which was less than the previous episode, "Rajiin".